karan283861/Midair-2018-client-patches/README.md

 2. Run Midair via the shortcut you have created
 3. Run the python script provided
 4. If your last `predict` command value is non zero, then enter `predict 0` once you have joined a server

+## Connecting to a server
+Currently server support is limited, however you can attempt to connect to a server by entering `open midair2018-1.ddns.net` in console